The Best LPN Programs Online

 What Can You Do as an LPN?

-LPNs are also known as LVNs in California and Texas, but the training, scope of practice, and skills of both are identical.
+LPNs are known as licensed vocational nurses (LVN) in California and Texas, but the training, scope of practice, and skills are identical between the two titles.
 Rather than a college degree, LPNs earn a diploma, although some programs are housed within community colleges.

-LPNs can perform many duties, including wound care, assessing vital signs, taking patient histories and documenting patient information, administering tests, and giving medications.
-LPNs are allowed to start and monitor IVs, but they cannot administer IV or IV push medications.
-Overall, LPNs' scope of practice is limited in comparison to that of RNs.
+These nurses perform many duties, including wound care, assessing vital signs, taking patient histories, documenting patient information, administering tests, and giving medications.
+LPNs are allowed to start and monitor IVs.
+In some facilities, they can administer certain IV push medications if delegated by a supervising nurse.
+Overall, LPNs’ scope of practice is limited compared to that of a registered nurse (RN).

 LPNs generally have much less autonomy than RNs.
-In most clinical situations, they work under the supervision of registered nurses.
-Both LPNs and RNs can supervise Certified Nursing Assistants (CNAs), who perform patient care tasks, such as feeding, bathing, dressing, and toileting, also known as activities of daily living (ADLs).
+In most clinical situations, they work under RN supervision.
+Both LPNs and RNs can supervise certified nursing assistants (CNAs), who perform day-to-day patient care tasks, such as feeding, bathing, dressing, and toileting.
 LPNs are frequently employed by skilled nursing facilities, assisted living centers, memory care facilities, and home health agencies.

 Why Attend an Online LPN Program